 Shopping for Electronics

-Some duty-free shops selling electronics products allow you to select & reserve products for your convenience online.
+Some duty-free shops selling electronics products allow you to select and reserve products online.
 Most often, the items booked via their website will be ready for collection upon your arrival at the airport.
 Under those circumstances, it’s ideal if one makes their reservation 7 days before their arrival to Sri Lanka.
 (Sri Lankan Passport Holders Only).
-For example, popular electronics duty-free shops include, Abans, Singer, Singhagiri and Softlogic.
+For example, popular electronics duty-free shops include, Abans, Singer, Singhagiri, and Softlogic.
 Consequently, pricing varies by shop, but shoppers shouldn’t expect deep, deep discounts.

-If you take time to browse the following duty catalogues from Abans and Singer you can easily come to the conclusion of the respective USD price and local market price.
+If you browse the following duty-free catalogues from Abans and Singer, you can easily find the respective USD price and local market price.

 Duty-free allowance (non-residents, meaning overseas passport holders)